sushita01/HIREHUB90/README.md

 - Member 1: Sushita Roy Chowdhury (ID: 233001412)
 - Member 2: Samiha Firoze (ID: 233004312)
 - Member 3: Halimatu Sadiya (ID: 233032012)

-> Note: All features were implemented primarily by Sushita Roy Chowdhury, with some guidance and help.
-> Database credentials used for testing belong to **Samiha Firoze**, but the project logic and code are authored by **Sushita Roy Chowdhury**, under the guidance of others.

 ## Features